Armenian PM arrives in Kazan to take part in BRICS Summit

 KAZAN, October 24. /TASS/.
 Armenian Prime Minister Nikol Pashinyan has arrived in Kazan to attend the BRICS Summit.

 The 16th BRICS Summit, which is the key event of Russia’s chairmanship in the association, is being held in Kazan on October 22-24.
 The BRICS group was founded in 2006 by Brazil, Russia, India, and China, with South Africa joining it in 2011.
 On January 1, 2024, Egypt, Ethiopia, Iran, Saudi Arabia, the United Arab Emirates, became its full-fledged members.
 The Kazan summit will be the first to be attended by the new members of the association.
-Representatives of over 30 countries are expected to take part.
+Representatives of over 30 countries are taking part in the event.